ipswichmakerspace/TractorBot/README.md

 Many of the parts for TractorBot were provided by our sponsor [Rapid Electronics](http://www.rapidonline.com/)

-The code and schematics for the interface board are currently being prepared to make them suitable for general release.
-These will be released as soon as ready over the next couple of months.
+The code and schematics for the interface board are now in this repository.
+We have kept the information short and to the point, for example we do not provide instructions for the construction of the chassis.  this is quite self explanitory.
+However if we get a few requests for more information and if time allows we may build on this information.

 For the electronics, including Fritzing diagrams, Ki-CAD schematics and information how it all works click [here](electronics/electronics.md)